PDF Annotation Page Range with GroupDocs .NET – Guide

 Getting Started with GroupDocs.Annotation .NET

-Before diving into specific tutorials, it’s worth understanding when GroupDocs.Annotation really shines.
+Before diving into the specific tutorials, it’s worth understanding when GroupDocs.Annotation really shines.
 If you’re dealing with collaborative document workflows, legal document review processes, or any scenario where users need to mark up documents digitally, this library handles the heavy lifting beautifully.

 The key advantage?
 You don’t need to worry about format‑specific annotation implementations.
 Whether your users are working with PDFs, Word docs, Excel sheets, or PowerPoint presentations, GroupDocs.Annotation provides a unified API that just works.